 This is one of the more important interview preparation tips, and one of the easiest.
 Glance over your resume if you haven’t in a while.
 Be ready to explain past job changes in a positive light.
 If you left a job because your manager was horrible, say that you went to an organization that had more supportive management.
 It’s all about how you phrase it.
 We’ll look at more examples of how to deliver this in Part II coming up.

 Also think of a couple of challenges and accomplishments in your last 1-2 positions.
 Interviewers love specific examples of accomplishments.

 That’s it, you’re done with Part I. At this point you’ve already done more than 80% of job applicants, and you have good answers prepared for some of the most common interview questions.
 Let’s move on…

 So, you’ve mentally prepared yourself with the interviewing tips from Part I. Now let’s talk about how to pass a job interview after it begins.

 Most interviewers will ask you to give a quick walkthrough of your background at the start of the interview.
 That’s why I mentioned reviewing your resume beforehand.
-It’s a pretty commonly overlooked but it’s one of my favorite job interview tips and it’s so easy to do!
+This pre-interview step is commonly overlooked but it’s one of my favorite job interview tips and is so easy to do!

 If you’ve prepared a good, brief narrative of your career, you can impress them right off the bat.
 What got you interested in this field?
 What have you accomplished recently?